Beverly sparks Wolfpack in win against Wake Forest - WHIZ News

 BIG PICTURE

 N.C.
 State: The Wolfpack needed this win to keep alive their chances for an NCAA Tournament at-large berth.
 N.C.
-State missed the tournament last year after finishing 9-9 in league play during the regular season, and the team is on the bubble again after posting another .500 conference record.
+State missed the tournament last year after finishing 9-9 in league play during the regular season, and the team is in a similar situation after posting another .500 conference record.
+“It was a great win for us,” Bryce said.
+“You hate to put it in the hands of the committee, but it seems that we’re at that point again.”

 UP NEXT